msc-creative-computing/p-comp-week-1-labs-Yid1331/Week 02/Lab 01 - Serial Data.md

 # Lab 01 - Serial Data

-## Using the hello sketch, play with the serial monitor to tell a wee story based on player input.
+## Q:Using the hello sketch, play with the serial monitor to tell a wee story based on player input.

 ### 01 BRIEF